 Introductory full-day workshop and launch of the PhD Program

-PhD researchers enrolled in the PhD program come from schools and faculties from across the University of Melbourne including Law, Education, Architecture, Fine Arts, Engineering and Population Health.
+PhD researchers enrolled in the PhD program come from schools and faculties from across the University of Melbourne including Law, Education, Architecture, Fine Arts, History, Engineering and Health.

 Current Members